 The 250L trail bike uses a heavy but durable CBR road-bike engine which in 2014 became a CBR300 with just 36 more cc but more bottom end.
 Some have been waiting for a CRF300L to follow or have shoehorned in CBR300 motors into 250Ls.
 But clearly you can’t squeeze another 150cc out of that barrel.

 What Honda have done for the Europe market seems unlikely to be successful: they’ve massively detuned a 450R racer by over 50% to the 250L’s outputor less than my similarly high-spec WR250R (left) which weighed about the same 131kg.
 But to help poor sales they now throw in the pipe and ECU kit to regain full power.

-To achieve this they added the lightest possible road-legal LED lights, a battery and decent alternator, a more durable three-ring piston, side stand, necessary emissions stuff including a cat and big pipe (weight to be saved there), cooling fans on the extra big rads, a wide-ratio 6-speed box, an 18-inch rear with the all-important cush drive and even a lockable fuel cap on the tiny but titanium tank.
-All they forgot was cool, rally-style bodywork (but see top of page) and a seat fit to sit on.
-All this adds 19kg over a 450R racer, but at 131 kilos that’s still pretty good.
+To achieve this they added the lightest possible road-legal LED lights, a battery and decent alternator, a more durable three-ring piston, side stand, necessary emissions stuff including a cat and big pipe (weight to be saved there), cooling fans on the extra big rads, a wide-ratio 6-speed box, an 18-inch rear with the all-important cush drive and even a lockable fuel cap on the tiny titanium tank.
+All this adds a hefty 19kg over the 450R racer, but at 131 kilos that’s still pretty good.

 But what still throws me is the new 450L’s schizophrenic nature:

 • fully adjustable suspension but 25hp – 1 more than the 250L; a few less than a WR250R

 • ‘enlarged’ tank in titanium, no less, but still only 7.6-litres (1.66 Imp gal)

 • carries the ‘L’ road bike label but nothing like a 250L

 • 20,000-mile rebuilds and 620-mile oil changes